 I was born and raised in Guatemala.
-I graduated in Business Psychology at Universidad Francisco Marroquín in Guatemala in 2014.
+I graduated in Business Psychology at Universidad Francisco Marroquín in 2014.
 I've always been interested in understanding human behavior.
 My degree provided me with tools and insights that were helpful to be knowledgeable of how consumers and users decide and the effect that the design experience has on the process.

 I had to work to pay my way through college and this gave me the opportunity to become entrepreneurial.
 I began working at the library of UFM and then I worked for the content production of the media division.
 Shortly after, I was offered a job to help develop Heuristica, a project with the mission of promoting entrepreneurship as a way to propel the economy into the future of Guatemala.
 I was the Coordinator and with the Director, we developed a hands-on, experiential program that took entrepreneurs through the process of creating a startup.

 One of our Boot Camps was focused on social entrepreneurship and participants had to create business solutions to decrease the malnutrition index in Guatemala.
 We hosted social entrepreneur Paul Polak as a guest who helped them along with their research and provided them with useful insights and validation for the design process of their projects.
 It was an amazing experience and an eye-opening chance for me to understand the valuable role of entrepreneurship for problem solving and economic growth not only in developing countries but everywhere.
 I became inspired and I learned tools like human-centered design to generate actionable ideas that have a big impact.